kap12/WUPROJECT/README.md

 I have automated both Task 1 (Primary) and Task 2 (Optional).
 By default, the TestRunner file only executes Task 1 (Primary).

 To switch between tasks, update the features path in TestRunner.java:

 Task 1 (Primary):
 features = "src/test/resources/features/pay_bills.feature"
 Task 2 (Optional):
 features = "src/test/resources/features/locations.feature"

+OR to run both tasks in a sequence use below features = "src/test/resources/features
 If you have any questions or face any difficulties, feel free to reach out.